Azure-Samples/communication-services-ui-library-react-native/demo/README.md

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

+The current sample app's react-native version is 0.72.14 where the recommended node version is 18.12.1

 ## Step 1: Start the Metro Server

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.